“Art washes away from the soul the dust of everyday life”

 Prof.ssa Dott.ssa Roberta Fratini

 Daniela Bini was born in Terni, in Umbria.
-After her degree in literature she lived in Britain and in Tuscany, where she got her first artistic education.
-She lives in Terni where she works as an Italian teacher at Licei “F. Angeloni” and carries on her artistic work .
+After her degree in literature she lived in Surrey ( England ) and in Tuscany ( Italy ), where she got her first artistic education.
+She lives in Terni where she works as teacher of Italian literature at Licei “F. Angeloni” and carries on her artistic work .